 Were you serious, Lord, about “Dew nor rain”?
 And just what did “unless I say so” mean?

 The sun still rode high overhead.
 Maybe he could make it home before morning.

 But a set of familiar knees and elbows blocked his way. “‘Entreat me not to return from following after you…’”

 Elijah snorted.
 “I’m not your mother-in-law.
 Hey!
 You’re talking.
 You!”
 He threw his arms around Nathan.
 “That guy knocked you cold.
-You weren’t even talking.”
+You weren’t saying a word.”

 He squeezed again, let go, and took a step back.
 “Look at you.”
 Nathan stood barefoot on swollen feet.
 “Your sandals.
 Are they in that bag?
 Let’s get out of the sun and put them on you.”

 Nathan sat on a rock under an acacia tree and lifted a foot.

 Elijah looked it over.
 “No deep cuts.”
 He frowned in Nathan’s face.
 “Why didn’t Dad put your sandals on you?”

 “You think our father wants to lose two sons in one day?”

 Elijah checked Nathan’s other foot.
 “You just stuffed them in your bag.
 Your feet must hurt awful.”